robotjackie/portfolio/_projects/04_Arduino_cam.md

 - VGA (640x480 pixels)

-- QVGA (320x240 pixels)
+- QVGA (320x240 pixels), 1/4 the size of VGA

-- QQVGA (160x120 pixels)
+- QQVGA (160x120 pixels), 1/16 the size of VGA

 - and weird resolutions like CIF (352x288 pixels) and QCIF (176x144 pixels).

 **Image format**

+Image output formats can be changed from the register settings.
 The OV7670 can output various quality RGB, YUV, YCbCr, and Raw and processed Bayer formats.
-They will be covered below in "Image color formats."
+They will be covered more in detail below in "Image color formats."

 **Frames per second**